pjm4github/DOE-code/gov_pnnl_goss/gridlab/gldcore/Readme.md

+# Source Code Modules

+This is a conversion of GridLabD gldcore cpp code to python.

+The conversion is done to match the structure of the original code as closely as possible.
+Much of the code is rewritten to use more pythonic data structures with Classes and Datatypes and built in memory management features.
+The original code is available locally here: [**gldcore**](%USERNAME%\Documents\Git\GitHub\gridlab-d\gldcore)

+Here are the module definitions as deciphered by ChatGPT 4.0

 ## **aggregate.cpp**
 This C++ code appears to be a part of a larger system for aggregating object properties.
 It defines functions for creating and performing aggregations over properties of multiple objects.